Hire and Pay in the UK: A Guide for International Success

 If you want to hire and pay in the United Kingdom without the burden of DIY, consider using a Professional Employer Organization (PEO), sometimes referred to as an Employer of Record (EOR).
 This option creates a partnership where a PEO leases employees to a business while leveraging its own legal entity and operations in each country of operation.
 Many businesses choose this route because the global PEO reduces risk and liabilities abroad, while also enabling the business to manage all day-to-day responsibilities for their international workforce.

-Put differently, the PEO manages the administrative burdens related to HR, payroll, benefits administration and more, which in turn allows the business to focus on other important growth initiatives.
+Put differently, the PEO manages the administrative burdens related to HR, payroll, benefits administration and more requirements from the UK government, which in turn allows the business to focus on other important growth initiatives.
 Because PEOs use their existing legal entity network for hiring and taxes, companies can hire much faster without sacrificing compliance.
 Here are a few of the administrative services a PEO provides:

 United Kingdom Employment Law